grtjn/mlvagrant/README.md

 Usually as long as the Guest Additions version is higher than that of your VirtualBox, you should be good.
 If it is behind just a little, like GA version 5.1.6 versus VBox Version 5.1.8, you are probably good too.
 We noticed issues though with older baseboxes that have GA version 5.0.2 in combination with VBox version 5.1.x.
 You can use the vagrant-vbguest plugin to install the correct Guest Additions if necessary.
 You can find documentation for its command-line usage here:

 https://github.com/dotless-de/vagrant-vbguest#running-as-a-command

+## Changing cpu or memory

+Pretty simple:

+- `vagrant halt`
+- `vi project.properties`, change `master_memory`, `master_cpus` according to needs, and also `slave_memory`, and `slave_cpus` if you have more than one node in your local cluster
+- `vagrant up`
+- Verify if the Cluster status looks good in the Admin UI, particularly if you decrease memory

+Done!

+## Extending disk space beyond the default 40Gb

+Backup the virtual box vm to be sure, or at least any data on it that needs to be preserved no matter what.

+- Stop the vm with: `vagrant halt`
+- Open VirtualBox UI:
+  - Select the vm at hand
+  - Open the `Settings`
+  - Open the `Storage` section
+  - Select the controller that also holds the existing disk
+  - Add a new `Hard Disk` (to the same controller)
+  - Select to create a new empty file (on the host) to hold the data
+  - Select `VMDK` type (Virtual Machine DisK)
+  - Select `Dynamically Allocated` (to make the host file strech according to usage)
+  - Enter `box-disk2` as name, and select 40Gb as size (or something else according to available space and needs)
+  - Confirm creation, and close the `Settings` dialog
+  - You can close VirtualBox UI now
+- Start the vm with: `vagrant up`
+- SSH into the vm with: `vagrant ssh`
+  - Start with stopping MarkLogic service: `sudo service MarkLogic stop`
+  - `sudo fdisk -l` will reveal a new /dev/sdb, but the space is still unallocated
+  - `sudo fdisk /dev/sdb` to start allocating the space
+    - `n` to add a new partition to that disk
+    - `p` for primary partition
+    - `1` to add the first primary partition
+    - Hit `<enter>` twice to include all available sectors into the partition
+    - `t` to change the partitions system id
+    - `8e` to pick Linux LVM
+    - And finally `w` to write the changes and exit fdisk
+  - `sudo fdisk -l` will reveal both /dev/sdb, and the /dev/sdb1 partition now
+  - Verify the filesystem type of the existing /dev/sda1 with: `sudo df -T`, it should be `xfs` (or maybe `ext4` for older or centos6 baseboxes)
+  - Apply the same filesystem type to /dev/sdb1 with: `sudo mkfs.xfs /dev/sdb1` (or `sudo mkfs.ext4 /dev/sdb1` for the ext4 type)
+  - Create the physical volume with: `sudo pvcreate /dev/sdb1` (confirm to ignore the warning)
+  - Check the existing volume groups with: `sudo vgs`, it should report `centos` (or maybe `VolGroup` in older baseboxes)
+  - Append the /dev/sdb1 partition to that group: `sudo vgextend centos /dev/sdb1` (or `sudo vgextend VolGroup /dev/sdb1`)
+  - Check the existing logical volumes with: `sudo lvs`, it should report `root` and `swap`, both connected to the `centos` volume group (`lv_root` and `lv_swap` in older baseboxes)
+  - Append all free space of /dev/sdb1 to the `root` volume with: `sudo lvextend -l +100%FREE /dev/centos/root` (or `sudo lvextend -l +100%FREE /dev/VolGroup/lv_root`)
+  - Finally, resize the filesystem of root: `sudo xfs_growfs /dev/centos/root` (or for ext4: `sudo resize2fs /dev/VolGroup/lv_root`)
+  - You can verify changes with `sudo vgs`, `sudo lvs`, and `sudo df -h`
+  - Start up MarkLogic again with: `sudo service MarkLogic start`
+  - You can close the SSH with `exit`

+Done!